Black British people: 19th century

 "In the great brotherhood of the equestrian world there is no colour line [bar], for, although Pablo Fanque was of African extraction, he speedily made his way to the top of his profession.
 The camaraderie of the ring has but one test – ability."Another great circus performer was equestrian Joseph Hillier, who took over and ran Andrew Ducrow's circus company after Ducrow died.

 From the early part of the century, students of African descent were admitted to British Universities.
 One such student, for example, was the African American James McCune Smith, who travelled from New York City to Glasgow University to study medicine.
 In 1837 he was awarded a medical doctorate and published two scientific articles in the London Medical Gazette.
 These articles are the first known to be published by an African-American medical doctor in a scientific journal.

 An Indian Briton, Dadabhai Naoroji, stood for election to parliament for the Liberal Party in 1886.
 He was defeated, leading the leader of the Conservative Party, Lord Salisbury to remark that "however great the progress of mankind has been, and however far we have advanced in overcoming prejudices, I doubt if we have yet got to the point of view where a British constituency would elect a Blackman".
 Naoroji was elected to parliament in 1892, becoming the second Member of Parliament (MP) of Indian descent after David Ochterlony Dyce Sombre.

+In 1881, Annie Brewster joined the staff of the London Hospital as a nurse and rose to become known as ‘Nurse Ophthalmic', in charge of the ophthalmic wards.